jsbots/AutoFish/README.md

 ## Additional info :pushpin:

-- If you play on Classic/TBC Classic/Vanilla/TBC and want to use lures:
+- If you play on Classic/TBC Classic/Vanilla/TBC and want to use lures, find a macro that will apply the lures automatically onto your fishpole (there are many of them in the Internet) and assign that macro to Lures Key option.
-  - Your character window should be assigned to default 'c' key, bot opens it and applies lures to your fishing pole.
-  - Your UI scale should be set to default.
 - If you want the bot to fish only rare Soulbound items, turn on whitelist, leave it empty, and then turn on "Loot all Uncommon and Rare items" option.
 If the item requires confirmation on looting, the bot will confirm it automatically.
 Do the same if you use the bot on the old patches, where AutoLoot doesn't accept soulbound items automatically.
 - You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.
 - If you use whitelist feature in different from English languages for the first time, wait until the bot downloads the data for your language.